 - Amin Kiwas was an enlisted sailor in the United States Navy.
 The Kiwas Diary is the product of Kiwas' service aboard U.S.S.
 Lexington (Aircraft carrier : CV-2), noting ship activities, drills, exercises, ports visited, weather, shore leaves, and aviation operations.

 - Millard Jefferson Klein was an officer in the United States Navy and a member of the United States Naval Academy Class of 1931.
-The Millard Jefferson Klein Letters, comprising a single volume compilation of typescripts, span from 1930 through 1943, with several supporting documents from 1947 and a 1995 foreword by Kay Klein Brigham.
+The Millard Jefferson Klein Letters, published under the title For Those Who Love, Time is Not, span primarily from 1930 through 1943, with scattered later documentation, a 1995 foreword by Kay Klein Brigham, and a 2001 published edition.
 The letters, exchanged between Klein and his wife, Jacqueline, are the product of Klein's time as a midshipman at the United States Naval Academy and U.S. Navy officer from his graduation through his loss in action while commanding officer of U.S.S.
 Buck (Destroyer: DD-420) during World War II.

 - Fred T. Klemm Memoirs, 1950-1951, MS 355